Pan-Fried Lavash Rolls with Sausage, Cheese, and Egg

 Step 15:

-Very tasty snack!
-The most important thing is to choose a delicious pita bread so that it is not rubbery, but thin and crispy.
-I would also add some vegetables to the filling.
+- A really tasty snack!
+The most important thing is to pick a good lavash — thin and crisp rather than rubbery.
+I'd add some vegetables to the filling too.

 Caloric content of the products possible in the composition of the dish